 This is my first ’empties’ post!
 This month I’ve been collecting all the natural beauty products I’ve used up and I finally squeezed the very last bits out of the products which stood there for too long!
 You will understand if you are like me – you buy a new replacement product when something is running out, but then when the new product arrives you kind of ‘forget’ to use up the old product.
 So this month, I decided to completely empty bottles/tubes which I ‘forgot’ about and I wanted to share my thoughts about these products with you.

 I tried many natural toothpastes in the past and some were quite expensive while others didn’t foam enough.
 This toothpaste is great as it foams well and it costs less than £3 (£2.59 exactly in Unicorn Grocery).
-It’s difficult to get it online for this price but I managed to find a website where it costs £2.57.
-Check it out on EcoGreenStore.
+Although I managed to find it even cheaper online (for £1.97 on Superfood Market).

 DGJ Organics Hairjuice Clarifying Shampoo

 Although not 100% natural and with some questionable ingredients, this shampoo cleans the scalp really well, makes hair nice, soft and extremely manageable.
 I would prefer if there was less ingredients on the list, but let’s hope this changes in the future!
 I would recommend DGJ Organics as a great transition brand.
 Read my full review of this shampoo here.